Satisfactory Academic Progress (SAP) Policy

 Important: Pace of progression includes transfer credits that have been applied to a student’s degree plan.
 Minimum GPA and pace of progression must be maintained for every semester attended.

 Each student’s cumulative grade point average (GPA) will be reviewed at the end of every registered term.
-Students not meeting the grade point average (GPA) eligibility requirement will be notified by the Director of Financial Aid by email as well as postal mail to their permanent home address listed in the University’s database system.
+Students not meeting the grade point average (GPA) eligibility requirement will be notified by the Director of Financial Aid via the Adobe Sign program as well as United States Postal mail sent to the permanent home address listed in the University’s database system.
 Failure to meet the minimum cumulative standards will result in the student being placed on Financial Aid Warning for one payment period.
+A student who is put on a Financial Aid Warning can continue to receive Title IV, HEA funding for the next payment period after they receive the warning status.

 Quantitative Measure of Progress (Pace)